kimyk0120/LinkedIn_Scraper/README.md

 ```

 ## Prerequisites
-- make config/login.txt file in scaper directory and write your linkedin email and password
+- make login_info.txt file in root directory and write your linkedin email and password
 ```angular2html
 your_email  # first line your_email
 your_password  # second line your_password